Here I compare a couple of solutions to get WordPress and give you pointers on what to install on your site to make it secure from the start.

 The one reason to purchase other extensions is to prevent others from using them.
 For example, if you have the name snapwebsites.com, it would be a good idea to purchase snapwebsites.net to protect it and thus not have any other company reuse it for their own purpose.
-In most cases, all you do with that other domain name is redirect to the main domain.
-However, this adds a cost, however small, it is really not useful until you have content and start getting traffic and converting that traffic in actual cash.
+In most cases, all you do with that other domain name is redirect it to the main domain.
+However, this adds a cost and even if fairly small, it’s really not useful until you have content and start getting traffic that you are able to convert into cash.
 Any other domain than the .com won’t matter until you get millions of users per year.
 Until then, forget about it.
 It’s really useless.
 Only larger companies do that sort of thing.

-Note that BlueHost lets you create 25 sub-domains with your basic hosting.
-I suggest you create w.example.com, ww.example.com, wwww.example.com and have them all redirect to your main site (so either www.example.com or example.com, whichever one you choose to use.)
+and have all of them redirect to your main site (so either www.example.com or example.com, whichever one you choose to use.)

 You get 50Gb of disk space, which should be plenty for you one website.

 The disk space is used by two things: Media Files and the Content of your pages (i.e. the words that you write are not saved for free in the database.)
 Also if you allow comments, those will take up some space as well.